khulnasoft/integrations-core/docs/developer/legacy/prometheus.md

 -----

 [Prometheus](https://prometheus.io) is an open source monitoring system for timeseries metric data.
-Many Datadog integrations collect metrics based on Prometheus exported data sets.
+Many Khulnasoft integrations collect metrics based on Prometheus exported data sets.

 Prometheus-based integrations use the OpenMetrics exposition format to collect metrics.